 Fireside Chats fulfill training requirements for SC Foster Parent Association certification.
 To register, please email Robyn Hussa Farrell at firstname.lastname@example.org.

 School Behavioral Health, Student Wellness, and Suicide Prevention

-Join Rahul N. Mehra, MD (Chief Physician Executive for the National Center for Performance Health), Bret Lockett (former NFL football player), and Michael Cerino (Vice President for Intercollegiate Athletics at Limestone University), who will each provide insights on how to achieve and maintain happiness and review the strategies and successes related to mental resilience.
-Panel style discussion with facilitated Q&A. Learn more here.
+Rahul N. Mehra, MD Chief Physician Executive for the National Center for Performance Health( NCPH), Bret Lockett, former NFL football player, and Michael Cerino, Vice President for Intercollegiate Athletics at Limestone University, will each provide insights on how to achieve and maintain happiness, and review the strategies and successes related to mental resilience.
+Learn More.